OIDC Basics

 Client Authentication Method CLIENT_SECRET_BASIC

-Let’s try OIDC authorization code flow using this environment, in the next section.
+Now, let’s try the OIDC authorization code flow using this environment.

 Walk-through